wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/smart-assets.md

 ```

 **Note**
 The assets that were issued without a script cannot become scripted.
 You can create an asset that behaves as non-scripted but can be upgraded later, by issuing an asset with a script: **'true'**.
+It is also impossible to remove the script and turn the smart asset into a regular one.

 ## Changing a Smart Asset's Script